-B. Experiential Ministry Proposal and Registration Form (10%)
+D. Experiential Ministry Proposal and Registration Form (10%)

 Your proposal should focus on your primary emphasis in your EM (i.e., Pastoral, Youth, Worship Leadership, etc.).
 Begin with the list of desired outcomes for the EM which derive from the overall outcomes for the MCM degree (these are listed above).
 The substance of the ministry activities should be aimed at achieving these outcomes.
-With these outcomes in mind, provide a list of possible ministry activities and ask your Ministry Mentor (MM) to do the same.
+Be sure to incorporate findings from your peer and self-evaluation (A and B above) in your plan as you move forward.
+With the outcomes in mind, provide a list of possible ministry activities and ask your Ministry Mentor (MM) to do the same.
 Meet with your MM and synthesize both lists into a first draft of your "Experiential Ministry Proposal".
 This should be a draft with which you both can agree and eventually sign.

 - Formulate a finished copy of your Experiential Ministry Proposal by stating your proposed experiences as specific and measurable goals.
 Begin with an opening paragraph that notes the place, organization name, and dates of the EM.
-In this paragraph also include the name of your MM, and her/his title and role in the organization.
+In this paragraph also include the name of your MM, and her/his title and role at the organization.
 Having completed the introductory paragraph, organize your specific activities under the six desired outcomes for your EM.
-Include the 8-10 books you will read as part of the EM that relate to your ministry context (i.e. youth, camp, pastoral, etc.). - 2.
+Include the 8-10 books you will read as part of the EM that relate to your particular ministry context (i.e., youth, camp, pastoral, etc.). - 2.
 Submit your EM Proposal, in correct BCS format, to your Briercrest Faculty Supervisor (FS).
 Use the most current Chicago-Style Format Guide.
 Your FS will either approve it or return it for revisions.
-If it is returned to you for revisions, you will need to resubmit your EM Proposal until it is approved. - 3.
-Once your EM Proposal is approved, you will need to complete the "Experiential Ministry Registration Form" (at the end of this syllabus) and submit it to your Faculty
+If it is returned to you for revisions, you will need to resubmit your EM Proposal until it is approved. - Once your EM Proposal is approved, you will need to complete the "Experiential Ministry Registration Form" (at the end of this syllabus) and submit it to your Faculty Supervisor (FS).

-Supervisor (FS).
 You and your Ministry Mentor (MM) will need to sign it.
 Your FS must be your program coordinator, unless other arrangements are made with your program coordinator.
-The EM Registration Form will then be forwarded to the Academic Services Office, and at that point in time, you will be registered for the course.
+The EM Registration Form will then be forwarded on to the Academic Services Office, and at that point in time, you will be registered for the course.
 Termination of the EM before the time frame listed in the Proposal may be initiated by the EM student, MM or FS, provided a justifiable rationale is given.
 If initiated by the EM student, the usual Briercrest guidelines for tuition refund and assigned grade on the student's transcript will apply (cf. Seminary Calendar, p.
 21).